Seraaron/agora/srd/VINPCs.md

 **Similarly, your kith and kin will never betray you**, unless you push them too far and have a [[#Falling Out|falling out]] (see below).

-❓ You don't need to list other PCs as kith or kin, _even if they're literally members of your character's family_.
-Though your allied party members can also be reached at any time using this same ruling.
+❓ You don't need to list other PCs as kith or kin, _even if they are literally members of your character's family_.
+Though your allied party members can also be reached at any time using the same common sense principle.

 #### Three per Player